ESIPFed/data-help-desk/docs/for_organizers/what_you_need/measuring_success.md

     level of engagement of individuals can be informative.
 Did they ask follow-up questions?
 Did they seem satisfied with the information they received?
-1. **Metrics for virtual events**
+1. **Metrics for  online interaction**
-    - For virtual data help desks, especially those utilizing platforms like Twitter, several metrics can be tracked:
+    - Several metrics can be tracked for online platforms:
         -   Impressions: The number of times posts containing the tracked hashtag were seen by users.
         -   Posts: The total number of posts using the hashtag.